Bread Dad

 Brown Sugar Banana Bread with Sugary & “Crunchy” Top

 This banana bread with brown sugar recipe is simple & easy to make.
-It should take you only 10-15 minutes to prepare and clean up.
+It only takes me about 10-15 minutes to prepare and clean up (excluding the baking time of course!).
 Please be aware that this is an oven-baked banana bread recipe.
 It is not made with a bread machine.
 You will also find a printable and “pin-able” recipe at the bottom of this page.

 Ingredients – Easy Brown Sugar Banana Bread Recipe